CollaboRateMgmt/CollaboRate/README.md

 Do not worry if an important project gets over soon.
 It is ok to have a project done by many, and so have tiny rewards per worker per project.
 Because, there is enough work in the world.

-This process specifies that you reward crowd members for their actual mental effort.
+This process specifies that you reward crowd members for their actual effort.
 As an extra, you may choose to have royalty-based rewards for the crowd members.

-In the new process, you measure mental contributions exactly.
-You also measure the project's exact 'mental effort size'.
+In the new process, you measure contributions exactly.
+You also measure the project's exact 'effort size'.
 The customer pays based on this size.

 So, we get increased, inclusive and fair earning potential for all entities:
 the customer, the IT service company and the crowd.